voxpupuli/puppet-bareos/REFERENCE.md

 ### <a name="bareos--director--client"></a>`bareos::director::client`

-To define what Client is to be backed up.
-You will generally have multiple Client definitions.
-Each Job will reference only a single client.
+A Client resource defines the attributes of one Client served by this Director; that is, one machine that is to be backed up.
+You will need one Client resource definition for each machine to be backed up.

 #### Parameters